Never Too Early: 4 Teenpreneurs Share Tips on Starting a Business

 Ali’s organization — called “Surviving in Numbers” — grew a little faster than she had anticipated.
 “My main challenge was balancing how quickly the world (and I) wanted Surviving to grow while being a full-time college student who was not initially intending for this to become as large as it has.”

-2. Lily Olson: Learn by Doing.
+2. Lily Olson: Learn by Doing

-If you start a business or organization when you’re young, you probably won’t know a lot about what you’re doing.
+If you start a business or organization when you’re young, you won’t know a lot about what you’re doing.
 Be patient with yourself, ask questions, and most importantly, don’t be afraid to get your hands dirty.

 At age 15, Lily Olson traveled to Zambia.
 “I was shocked by the conditions of life in the communities I encountered on the trip — severe malnutrition, overcrowded hospitals, drought, and more.
 I wanted my classmates to have an idea of what I’d seen.
 I felt sure that once exposed, they would become more active and engaged global citizens, changemakers, and conscientious voters (though none of us were old enough to vote at the time).”
-So, Lily set up Newton Africa Awareness (NAA) to raise awareness about poverty and politics in sub-Saharan Africa, and to raise funds for textbooks, sports equipment, and a trip for a school principal from Tanzania to Boston.
+So, Lily set up Newton Africa Awareness (NAA) to raise awareness about poverty and politics in sub-Saharan Africa, and to fundraise for textbooks, sports equipment, and a trip for a school principal from Tanzania to Boston.

 “I didn’t know how to plan, set goals, metrics for success, or delegate responsibility.
 I also didn’t have a good sense of what would captivate people and make them want to act.”
 To make sure that NAA succeeded, Lily had to learn all these skills on her own.

 She also learned that “trying to engage youth turns out to be pretty similar to trying to engage adults.”
+While the project is now complete, Lily learned a huge amount from the experience.

-3. Carl Venezia: Take Advantage of Being Young.
+3. Carl Venezia: Take Advantage of Being Young

 People will be rooting for you and will make themselves available to help more willingly than they might if you were older.
 You have a lot to offer that adults find valuable!